kkbhav/pouchdb-adapters-rn/README.md

 PouchDB adapter for ReactNative using HTTP (e.g. a remote CouchDB or CouchDB-like database) or SQLite as its data store.

 This package has made changes in pouchdb-adapter-websql and pouch-adapter-http for compatibility with react-native.

+It supports PouchDB version 7.0.0

 ## Prerequisites